Content-visibility and Accessible Semantics

 Accessibility impact on semantic structure

-Headings and other content will be suppressed by content-visibility
+(Chrome 85-89), headings and other content were suppressed by content-visibility

 if considered off-screen.
-That means content will be hidden on load from the Elements List in NVDA and rotor in Voiceover, impacting the overall page outline and summary read aloud.
+That meant content would be hidden on load from the Elements List in NVDA and rotor in Voiceover, impacting the overall page outline and summary read aloud.

 To test this, I moved an h2 in and out of a DIV with content-visibility: auto

 applied.
-When the heading is outside of the DIV like they set it up in the demo, it gets rendered.
+When the heading was outside of the DIV like they set it up in the demo, it was rendered.
 Here's a screenshot of the Elements List in NVDA:

 When moved inside of the .story